harrisoncramer/typeorm-typegrapqhl-api/README.md

 2. Define configuration variables that will allow TypeORM to connect to your remote database, inside a `.env.production` file.
 These will be passed into the `ormconfig.js` file at runtime.
 Presumably you do not want your database dockerized with this application, although that is possible, and indeed how this is built for development.
 See the `docker-compose.dev.yml` file for more information.
 Look at the `modules.d.ts` to see what is required configuration for your production environment (basically just PostgresSQL connection options).
 3. Run the `docker-compose` command: `docker-compose -f docker-compose.yml -f docker-compose.prod.yml up -d` which will run your service in detached mode.
 You cannot set the port from the command line because the Nginx file reverse proxies traffic to port `1234` but you could replace this number across the project if you want to use a different port.

+## Logs

+The application automatically sends out information to the console, which in development and production will automatically be output to docker's logs.
+You can see the last hour of logs from an instance with the `docker logs CONTAINER_ID --since 60m` command, for example.

 ## Playground

 In development, the API will be accessible at the `http://localhost:1234/graphql` endpoint.
 You can easily test the DB with the following mutation: